 Every.
 Single.
 Time.

-Knowing that she will be a better mother, a better wife, a better friend because she values herself is the reason why I’m called to this profession.
+Knowing that she will be a better mother, wife, and friend because she values herself is why I’m called to my photography profession.
 A profession started from scratch for the sole purpose of hoping to celebrate the divine beauty of being female.

 And blaming yourself, blaming her, blaming others isn’t going to stop a man’s roving eye.
 Men and boys consistently get the message that women overreact and that it’s OK for men to take advantage.

 My best guy friend, Curtis, is one of the best men I’ve ever met.
 This guy’s honor code is what other men should strive for.
-I was telling him how hard it was to write this blog and he agreed that it’s an important topic with a lot of responsibility.
+I told him how hard it was to write this blog, and he agreed that it’s an important topic with a lot of responsibility.

 “A woman can show up at my door butt-naked.
 That doesn’t give me the right to have sex with her.
 An outfit or lack thereof is not the cause of rape.
 Real men already believe what I just said.
-Men need to stand up and let society know that women are not at fault for being pretty or dressing sexy.
-Women in some Middle Eastern countries are completely covered up and they are still assaulted.”
+Men must stand up and tell society that women are not at fault for being pretty or dressing sexy.
+Women in some Middle Eastern countries are completely covered up and still assaulted.”

 It’s timeless.
 That’s what called me.
 That’s what grounds every photo I take.